Who should register on DirectSubs?

-CJ Koch created DirectSubs because he knew there needed to be an easier way to connect with service providers for his projects.
-CJ got tired of calling colleagues to ask “who they use” for certain trades because his people wouldn’t show up or got too busy or too expensive etc. He also noticed some of the service providers he used regularly were great at what they did and reasonably priced but unable to find work on a consistent basis.
+CJ Koch created DirectSubs because he knew there had to be an easier way to connect with contractors for his projects.
+CJ got tired of calling colleagues to ask “who they use” for certain trades because his people wouldn’t show up or got too busy or too expensive etc. He also noticed some of the contractors who he used regularly were great and reasonably priced but unable to find work on a consistent basis.
 So after recognizing the disconnect, he launched DirectSubs in his hometown of Philly in hopes of creating some equilibrium within the industry.

 Go to DirectSubs.com, click on the Register button and begin setting up your profile.